Pometry/Raphtory/README.md

 ### Running the setup script
 ---

-Once the image has completed downloading, you can run the setup script to start your Raphtory cluster:

-Run: **./autogen.sh**   (Again sudo may be required)
+Once the image has completed downloading, you can run the setup script to start your Raphtory cluster.
+Again sudo may be required.
+You may also need to change the permissions of the file to allow it to run:

+Run: **chmod 777 autoSetup.sh**

+Run: **./autoSetup.sh**

 **Warning: This will also kill all running containers.**